kingsdigitallab/bcc-11ty/frontend/accessibility/index.md

 We used this approach to decide on a sample of pages to test:

 - The <a href="/">Homepage</a>
-- The <a href="/stories/">Map Story</a> page
+- The <a href="/stories/">map application</a> page
 - The <a href="/accessibility/">Accessibility Statement</a> page

-Note: At the time of testing (14 February 2024) some static pages were not available (About, Team, Recourses, Credits & Acknowledgements)
+Note: At the time of testing (14 February 2024) some of the proposed static pages (About, Team, Recourses, Credits & Acknowledgements) were not available
 This page is based on the [sample template](https://www.gov.uk/government/publications/sample-accessibility-statement/sample-accessibility-statement-for-a-fictional-public-sector-website) provided by gov.uk.